Your travel expert

 Target birds: Yellow-headed Vulture, Chestnut-winged Chachalaca, Bare-eyed Pigeon, Black-collared Hawk, Glossy Ibis, Lesser Hornero, Carribean Hornero, Yellow-billed and Large-billed Terns, Wattled Jacana, Southern Lapwing, Russet-throated Puffbird, Orange-crowned Oriole, Yellow-chinned Spinetail, Pale-legged Horneo, Spot-breasted Woodpecker, Carib Grackle and Bronzed Cowbird.

-After an early breakfast we will head north across the mouth of the Magdalena River.
-After a 40 minute drive, we will arrive at the entrance of the Salamanca National Park.
-A short visit to these lacustrine ecosystems consisting of lakes, swamps and mangroves will allow us to make our first observations.
-Our main target will be the Sapphire-bellied Hummingbird, an endemic hummingbird with taxonomic ambiguity.
-We will take the road towards the Guajira peninsula in the north.
-A few stops are scheduled along the beaches and scrubland areas.
-There is no shortage of aquatic ecosystems along the route and we will try to observe as many local species as possible.
-We will also look for some species specific to the semi-dry forest and grazing areas.
+After an early breakfast, we will head north, crossing the mouth of the Magdalena River.
+After a 40-minute drive, we will arrive at the entrance of Salamanca National Park.
+We will bird these wetland ecosystems, which consist of lakes, swamps, and mangroves, during the productive early hours.
+Our main target will be the Sapphire-bellied Hummingbird, a taxonomically-ambiguous endemic hummingbird (some authorities consider it a subspecies of the more widespread Sapphire-throated Hummingbird).
+Then, we will take the road toward the Guajira peninsula in the north.
+There is no shortage of aquatic ecosystems along the route, and we will stop to observe as many local species as possible.

 Dinner and overnight in Riohacha.